Board of Trustees

 Nader is a fifth-year honors student studying Computational Data Analytics and Philosophy.
 He is interested in the intersection between statistics, computer science, sociology, and the humanities.
 Upon graduation, Nader aspires to pursue graduate studies in statistics or a related field and devote himself to work that utilizes his expertise in data science to further social good.
 When he’s not crunching numbers, Nader is probably settled into a thought-provoking read, playing sports, exploring the outdoors, traveling, or spending time with friends and family.

 Nicholas is a second-year honors Mechanical Engineering student.
-In addition to PWAP, Nicholas works with Engineers Without Borders and Cru at Ohio State, and rides bikes with OSU Cycling Team.
+In addition to PWAP, Nicholas works with the Institute for Materials Research and Cru at Ohio State, and rides bikes with OSU Cycling Team.
 Upon graduation, he hopes to join a company or organization committed to doing good business by environmental standards, especially in his home region of the Great Lakes.

 Harliv is a third-year student studying Public Health with a minor in Clinical Psychology.
 Outside of PWAP, she is a research assistant in the computational clinical sciences lab in Dr. Ahn’s lab studying impulsivity and decision making in tobacco and drug users.
 She is also a member of the International Affairs scholars program, Global Health Initiative and serves on the executive board of Sikh Students Association.
 Upon graduation, Harliv hopes to pursue her Master’s in Public Health and work in drug addiction and recovery.

-Caitlyn is a third-year student studying Public Health with a specialization in Sociology.
-She is a member of the Advocating for Communities and Education scholars program and serves on its leadership council.
-She also volunteers weekly at Trevitt Elementary School and is a member of the Alpha Xi Delta Sorority.
-She enjoys working with children, being outdoors, and watching Netflix documentaries.
-Upon graduation she hopes to pursue a M.S in biostatistics.
+Caitlyn is a third-year student studying Public Health with a minor in Mathematics.
+She is a member of the Advocating for Communities and Education scholars program and served on its leadership council.
+She also volunteers at Trevitt Elementary School and is a member of the Alpha Xi Delta Sorority.
+She enjoys working with children, being outdoors, and playing intramural basketball.
+Upon graduation she hopes to obtain her MPH in Epidemiology.